Proposed Rule to Weaken Carbon Pollution Standards for New Power Plants

 The Trump Administration proposal would reverse EPA’s 2015 finding that partial CCS is the best system of emission reduction adequately demonstrated.
 The notice relies heavily on cost in proposing the change.
 The proposal would relax the standard for new and modified coal plants to a level that can easily be met without CCS.

-Andrew Wheeler, the acting EPA Administrator, said that “coal is the cheapest form of electricity,” and EPA’s press release claimed that that reducing the standards could “level the playing field so that new technology can be a part of America’s future.”
+Andrew Wheeler, the acting EPA Administrator (now confirmed), said that “coal is the cheapest form of electricity,” and EPA’s press release claimed that that reducing the standards could “level the playing field so that new technology can be a part of America’s future.”
 Neither statement is accurate.
 EPA’s own economic analysis indicates that new coal plants, even without CCS, are unlikely to be built because they are not cost-competitive with alternatives such as natural gas and renewable generation.
 The proposal would set emission standards at levels achievable with standard coal generation technology rather than encourage innovation for cleaner coal burning.
 Neither this proposal, nor the Administration’s other regulatory rollbacks favoring coal, will restore the coal industry.

 Suggested Talking Points